ibbles/LearningUnrealEngine/Log.md

 - `<CATEGORY>` is one of the registered logging categories.
 See below.
 - `<VERBOSITY>` is one of `Display`, `Log`, `Warning`, `Error`, `Fatal`.
 - `<MESSAGE>` is the message to print to the log.
 Can contain `printf` style `%` format specifiers.
-- `<VALUE>` is a value whos type matches the corresponding format specifier.
+- `<VALUE>` is a value whose type matches the corresponding format specifier.

 For example:
 ```cpp